 25. Go on a FREE guided tour (with admission fee) at the Bell Museum of Natural History every Sunday.

 27. Bike up and down Shingle Creek Regional Trail.
-This trail connects Brooklyn Center and Brooklyn Park.
+This trail connects Brooklyn Center and Brooklyn Park, and connects with Shingle Creek Parkway and trails in Minneapolis.

 29. See where the Minnesota state legislature assembles on a Minnesota State Capitol tour.